 Learn more here: https://www.matsusalmon.org/

 In 2013, the Mat-Su Borough Assembly adopted construction standards for design and installation of culverts to provide for adequate fish passage (Ord 13-097).
 Any new roads that cross anadromous (salmon) streams, must be constructed according to MSB standards for culvert design and installation.
+This fish passage priority is also reflected in the Assembly approved Subdivision Construction Manual (Ord.
+20-015).

 The Matanuska-Susitna Borough received a grant of $2.5 million in FY 2014 from the State of Alaska Department of Commerce, Community and Economic Development.
 The grant directed $900,000 to removal of culvert fish passage barriers.
 The remaining $1.6 million were directed to research planning and projects.